Purely Inseparable ring extensions: Purely inseparable extensions of exponent one

-\begin{definition} Let $A\subset C$ be a finite ring extension of exponent one.
-We say that $A\subset C$ is a \textit{Galois extension of exponent one} if \begin{enumerate} \item $C$ is a projective $A$-module, and \item for each prime ideal $\p \subset A$, the extension $A_\p\subset C_\p:=C\otimes_A{A}_\p$ admits a $p$-basis. \end{enumerate} \end{definition} \begin{remark} By Proposition \ref{characterization of projective modules}, condition (1) in the above definition can be replaced by the condition that $C$ is an $A$-module of finite presentation, since (2) already implies that $C_\p$ is a flat $A_\p$-module for all prime ideal $\p\subset A$. \end{remark} The following lemma, which is a direct consequence of Definition \ref{def: Galois extension} and Lemma \ref{basic properties of p-basis}, tells us that Galois extensions behave well under base extension and under composition when restricted to exponent one extensions.
+\begin{remark} By Proposition \ref{characterization of projective modules}, condition (i) in the above definition can be replaced by the condition that $C$ is an $A$-module of finite presentation, since (ii) already implies that $C_\p$ is a flat $A_\p$-module for all prime ideal $\p\subset A$. \end{remark} The following lemma, which is a direct consequence of Definition \ref{def: Galois extension} and Lemma \ref{basic properties of p-basis}, tells us that Galois extensions behave well under base extension and under composition when restricted to exponent one extensions.